-- Yoga matt or buy one from Dharamshala.
+- Yoga matt or buy one from Dharmshala.

 - A refillable water bottle.
 You have to pay 10 rupees for a bottle of filtered water at most of the guesthouses.
-But my LifeStraw bottle that filters water on the go has saved me much money for I fill it up from any community tap around the village as the water comes directly from the Himalayas.
+But my LifeStraw bottle filters water on the go and has saved me much money.
+I fill it up from any community tap around the village as the water comes directly from the Himalayas.
 Even if it was not coming from the mountains, Lifestraw has a strong filter.
 No more buying plastic water bottles.